 Since March 2014 there has been an outbreak of the Ebola virus in Liberia and Guinea, and from May 2014 also in Sierra Leone.
 In June 2016, the WHO declared the end of Ebola virus transmission in Guinea and Liberia.
 Following this, the countries were under increased surveillance for 90 days to ensure that any new cases were identified rapidly to prevent spread.

-The last recorded case of Ebola in Sierra Leone was in January 2016 but like Guinea and Liberia, Sierra Leone remains at heightened risk of small localised outbreaks
+The last recorded case of Ebola in Sierra Leone was in January 2016; but like Guinea and Liberia, Sierra Leone remains at heightened risk of small localised outbreaks.
+Guinea continues to report localised outbreaks as expected, but these are rapidly contained.

 The risk to travellers continues to be extremely low unless there has been contact with blood or other body fluids from infected people.
 It is still wise to avoid eating bush meat or handling dead animals during your travels.
 It is wise to check the FCO updates for information on travel restrictions before travel.